 Why this employer?
 Explain why the work, training and career opportunities on offer appeal to you.
 To answer this convincingly, you need to get to grips with what the organisation does and how you could be part of that.

 Why this particular programme?
 Some employers offer many different options for school leavers.
-For example, Transport for London offers numerous apprenticeships, and asks you to give clear reasons for your choice, referring back to the job description to help you.
+For example, Transport for London offers numerous apprenticeships, and has previously asked you to give clear reasons for your choice, referring back to the job description to help you.

 Are you a good match?